 All excavations should be kept dry during subgrade preparation.
 Storm water runoff should be controlled and removed to prevent severe erosion of the subgrade and eliminate free standing water.
 Subgrade that has been rendered unsuitable from erosion or excessive wetting should be removed and replaced with controlled fill.
-Excavations through shale bedrocks will likely be necessary.
+Excavations through the very hard limestone and shale bedrocks will likely be necessary.
 The Boring Logs (Appendix B) and the Boring Location Plan (Figure 2, Appendix A) should be consulted in estimating the amount of rock to be excavated.